Key Points

 • Each team should follow the instructions.

-• At the end of each round, the countdown alarm will ring and a new color card will be drawn (to represent what color of house the market wanted to buy).
+• At the end of each round, the countdown alarm will ring and a new color card will be drawn (to represent what color of the house the market wanted to buy).

 • They should stop working and estimate the number of pieces on each inventory table.